10 Yoga Poses for Relaxation & Calming

 Child's Pose (Balasana)

-This resting posture can help to release neck, shoulder, and back strain as well as calm the nervous system.
-Whenever you fold the body into itself, you instigate a cooling action.
-This can support you in drawing your energy inward, and beginning to practice a withdrawing of the senses (pratyahara).
+This resting posture can help release neck, shoulder, and back tension as well as calm the nervous system.
+Whenever you fold the body into itself, you instigate a cooling, relaxing, and grounding action.
+This can support you in drawing your energy inward and beginning to practice pratyahara, or the withdrawal of the senses.

 Thunderbolt Pose (Vajrasana)

-This posture can aid in stretching the thighs, knees, ankles, and feet, while also working on strengthening the back and core.
-It can help tone the pelvic floor, aid the digestive fire (agni), and even relieve indigestion.
-This is a wonderful pose for seated meditation and breath work (pranayama) practice.
+This posture can aid in stretching the thighs, knees, ankles, and feet, while also strengthening the back and core.
+It can help tone the pelvic floor, boost the digestive fire (agni), and even relieve indigestion.
+This is a wonderful pose for practicing seated meditation and breath work (pranayama).

 Easy Pose (Sukhasana)

-One of the more visually common postures of yoga, this pose can offer many positive benefits to the entire body, including strengthening the back and core, stretching the knees and ankles, and bringing a relaxing quality to the mind.
-This pose, with Vajrasana, is a wonderful pose for seated meditation and breath work (pranayama) practice.
+This simple cross-legged sitting pose offers many positive benefits to the entire body, including strengthening the back and core, stretching the knees and ankles, and bringing relaxation to the mind.
+This pose, like Thunderbolt Pose, is a wonderful pose for seated meditation and pranayama.

 Seated Forward Bend Pose (Paschimottanasana)

-When done correctly, this forward fold offers many cooling benefits, including lengthening the hamstrings, stretching the spine, and softening the lower back, while strengthening the core and quadriceps.
-As mentioned previously, folding the body into itself has a very calming quality on the nervous system.
+This forward bend helps stretch the hamstrings, lengthen the spine, and release the lower back, while simultaneously strengthening the core and quadriceps.
+As mentioned previously, folding the body forward also has a very calming and cooling quality on the nervous system.

 Wide-Legged Straddle Pose (Upavistha Konasana)

-This folding posture can cool the body and mind, bringing a sense of calm.
-It has the ability to stretch both the inside and the backs of the legs while simultaneously toning them.
-It can support a strengthening of the spine and core and advance release in the groin and hip areas.
+This is another forward-bending posture, excellent for bringing a sense of calm to the body and mind.
+It has the ability to stretch and strengthen both the inside and the backs of the legs while simultaneously opening and releasing the groin and hips.

 Legs Up the Wall Pose (Viparita Karani)

-Instructions: Sit next to a wall sideways with your knees bent and drawn closely into your chest.
+Sit next to a wall sideways with your knees bent and drawn closely into your chest.
 Slowly begin to rotate your body so that your back relaxes onto the floor and your legs extend up the wall (imagine your body in a 90-degree angle).
-Be mindful that your lower back is comfortable.
-You can use a blanket or a bolster beneath the hips if you would like even greater support.
-It's good to play with props and discover which variation makes you most comfortable.
-Enjoy this posture anywhere from one to ten minutes.
-To release out of it, carefully bend your knees and bring them towards your chest, roll to one side, and gently sit up.

-This posture is wonderful for extending the spine, releasing tension in the back, opening the shoulders, and grounding through both the "third eye," or center temple, and heart.
-It can bring a relaxing quality to an overactive mind and offer an opening to the emotional heart.
+This posture is wonderful for extending the spine, releasing tension in the upper back, and opening the shoulders.
+It can bring a spacious, relaxing quality to an overactive mind and a sense of opening and softening to the emotional heart.

 Tree Pose (Vrksasana)

 Changing perspective by literally turning your world upside down can be highly beneficial.
-Headstands increases the digestive fire (agni), strengthen deep core muscles, support the ability to focus, benefit balance, and slow the fluctuations of and in the mind (vrittis).
+Headstands increase agni, strengthen deep core muscles, support our ability to focus, establish balance, and help calm and steady the mind.

 Savasana (Corpse Pose)

-It seems like a no-brainer that this would make it onto the list and be an important posture for calming the mind and nervous system.
-Its benefits are too numerous to name, but a few are that it can relax the sympathetic nervous system, help decrease blood pressure, soften stress and tension out of the muscles of the entire body, and challenge the mind to let go.
+It seems like a no-brainer that this would make it onto the list as an important posture for relaxing the mind and nervous system.
+Savasana’s benefits are too numerous to name, but they include disengaging the sympathetic nervous system, decreasing blood pressure, softening stress and tension out of the muscles of the entire body, and helping the mind to become still.